-The setting is organised to allow children to explore and learn securely and safely.
+The setting is organised to allow children from both the nursery and reception cohorts to explore and learn securely and safely as separate classes and as a joined EYFS class.
 There are areas where the children can be active, be quiet and rest.
-The classroom is set up to help the children to find and locate equipment and resources independently.
+The unit is set up to help the children to find and locate equipment and resources independently.
 Being outdoors offers opportunities for doing things in different ways and on different scales than when indoors.
 It presents the children with opportunities to explore, use their senses and be physically active and exuberant.
-We plan activities and resources for the children to access outdoors that help the children to develop in all seven areas of learning.
+We plan activities and resources for the children to access outdoors that help the children to develop in all areas of learning.